Illumina/akt/README.md

 	* if IBD2 < 0: IBD2 = 0
 	* norm = IBD0 + IBD1 + IBD2
 	* IBD0 /= norm, IBD1 /= norm; IBD2 /= norm;
-* We do NOT follow PLINK which forces IBD to obey consistency conditions - this affects the clustering that is required for the `relatives` code.
+* We do **not** follow PLINK which forces IBD to obey consistency conditions - this affects the clustering that is required for the `relatives` code.

-* KINSHIP = 0.5 * IBD2 + 0.25 * IBD1;
+The second method (`-M 1`) uses the robust kinship coefficent estimate describing in the [KING paper](http://bioinformatics.oxfordjournals.org/content/26/22/2867.full).
+This may be preferable when your cohort has large amounts of population structure.
+The IBD estimates and output format are the same as for `-M 0`.

+The third method (`-M 2`) outputs the genetic relationship matrix used by [GCTA](http://cnsgenomics.com/software/gcta/) (among other software).
+The output format is `ID1 ID2 GR` where `GR` is the genetic correlation between samples `ID1` and `ID2`.
+This matrix is important for fitting linear mixed-effect models but we have found methods 0 and 1 more appropriate for sample QC purposes.

 ##relatives
 ```